 Estimate: HK$65,000 - 85,000

 The Burmese modern and contemporary art market is most probably the next one to blossom in Asia.
 U Lun Gywe is one of the most established living masters in Burma.
-His esthetic sensibilities combine French Impressionism, Oriental roots and his own Burmese heritage.
+His aesthetic sensibilities combine French Impressionism, Oriental roots and his own Burmese heritage.
 This painting seemingly depicts a scene of everyday life, women bathing at the well, but is infused with the romanticism of the technique and rendering in long strong brushstrokes.
 This work exemplifies the artist's technique and style.
 U Lun Gywe has extensive exhibition records in Myanmar and abroad; his works are in the collections of the National Museum of Myanmar and the National Art Gallery of Malaysia.